Board of Governors

 The Board of Governors is the University of South Wales’s governing body.
 It carries the ultimate responsibility for the University’s educational character and mission and oversight of its activities, including our overall strategic direction and for the management of our finances, property and setting a framework for the pay and conditions of staff.

 The Board meets formally at least four times in each academic year.
 Its membership has a majority of people who are not employed by the University, known as lay members.
 The Chair of the Board of Governors, Louise Evans, is appointed by the Board of Governors from within the lay category of the membership.
-The Vice-Chancellor, members of the Executive, a member of the Academic Board and student and staff representatives also serve on the Board.
+The remainder of the Board is comprised of the Vice-Chancellor, members of the Executive, and elected representatives from the student, academic and professional staff bodies.

 Louise Evans is a retired (2018) executive and former member of the leadership team at Grant Thornton UK LLP.
 Louise was a Tax Partner in the Cardiff and Bristol Offices of Grant Thornton and worked there from 2000, firstly as Tax Partner, then as Managing Partner of Bristol and Cardiff Offices from 2006.